sadanand-singh/Blog/posts/newdesktop.rst

 Total Value - $580 (Excluding Keyboard/Mouse)

-It is up and running Arch Linux with BTFRS filesystem, Plasma 5 Desktop and so on.
+It is up and running Arch Linux with BTFRS file system, Plasma 5 Desktop and so on.
 Over the next few posts, I will be posting my installation ordeals.